How Behavioral Cohorts Unlock the Customer Lifecycle

 By using behavioral cohorts in Amplitude, the QuickBooks team learned that detracting issues arose when both users and their clients had Gmail domains.
 Because their users with Gmail domains were a key cohort for Intuit, their product team created a personalized invoice solution specifically for Gmail users to eliminate a very pointed pain.

-Their well-informed solutionincreased on-time payment for this segment by 200%, removing a hurdle for their power users, broadening the number of power users as a result, and overall increasing the likelihood that they would renew.
+Their well-informed solution, removing a hurdle for their power users, broadening the number of power users as a result, and overall increasing the likelihood that they would renew.

 Amplitude's blog image